KxSystems/docs/docs/cloud/aws/app-a-ebs.md

 ## Summary

-Kdb+ matches the expected throughput of the EBS configurations tested with no major deviations across all classes of read patterns required.
+kdb+ matches the expected throughput of the EBS configurations tested with no major deviations across all classes of read patterns required.
 At the time these tests were conducted, EBS-IO1 achieves slightly higher throughput metrics over GP2, but achieves this at a guaranteed IOPS rate.
 Its operational latency is